leobsst/leobsst/README.md

 My experience and skills have enabled me to carry out projects such as:

 - [Links](https:/links.leobsst.fr): Create your own public page with all your most important links and social networks, plus a link shortener.
-- [MonopolyBank](https://monopolybank.leobsst.fr): Tired of losing your monopoly tickets?
-This web application lets you play with your friends simply using their phones, so you don't have to use tickets for your board games.
+- [MonopolyBank](https://monopolybank.leobsst.fr): Tired of losing your monopoly bills?
+This web application lets you play with your friends simply using your phones, so you don't have to use bills for your parties.
 - [DogZenParadise](https://dogzenparadise.com): A simple blog site for a canine hydrotherapy reeducation company with a fresh, homemade CMS.

 ## Skills